Darla Bostick’s Art Workshop/Retreat

 PAINTING:

 You have the option of painting outdoors or the luxury of indoors.
 If you are accustomed to plein aire painting, you know what you need.
 We will be gathering images at different sites by sketching or photographing.
-Most artists prefer to gather photo images, print and paint in our Arts Building Studio where we have tables, cold water dispenser, toilets, a kitchen, and room to spread out. (plus a floor to ceiling view of the Pedernal).
+Most artists prefer to gather photo images, print and paint in our Arts Building Studio where we have tables, cold water dispenser, toilets, a kitchen, and room to spread out plus a floor to ceiling view of the Pedernal.

-*Paint palettes – If you fly to the workshop, a plastic plate or tray can work.
-I use a Murillo paint palette with a flip lid and 33 wells for paints with a removable mixing tray.
+work.
+I use a Mujillo paint palette with a flip lid and 33 wells for paints with a removable mixing tray.
 It travels quite nicely!

 *Brushes—one 1” flat brush, one round brush, one fine brush.
 Bring what you like to use.
-If you don't want to use your watercolor brush for acrylics, bring an extra brush or two.
+If you don't want to use your watercolor brush for acrylics, bring an extra brush or

-*Water sprayer (with adjustable spray power from fine to "blast")
+*Water sprayer (with adjustable spray power from fine to

 Watercolor paper --If you wish to paint outside, a watercolor block provides a stable surface and fits inside a suitcase.
 (I will be painting inside) Otherwise, the best paper is 140# cold press paper.
-You will need 3 full flat sheets for the workshop.
+You will need 2 or 3 full flat sheets for the workshop.
 I always bring paper to sell at cost.

 *Water bowl or get something from the Ranch kitchen